MicrosoftDocs/fabric-docs/docs/admin/admin-compliance.md

 [Private endpoints](/power-bi/enterprise/service-security-private-links) is a feature that provides secure networking for Microsoft Fabric.
 Some Microsoft Fabric items aren't compliant with private endpoints and Microsoft Fabric can't provide secure data traffic for these items.
 If private endpoints are used in your organization, the items that don't have a secure connection are disabled by default.
 When you turn the *compliance settings* on, Microsoft Fabric uses unsecure network connections for these items.

-These features require private endpoints and won't work unless you turn on the *compliance settings* switch:
+The Microsoft Fabric items that belong to these features require private endpoints, and won't work unless you turn on the *compliance settings* switch:

 * Kusto